ayushporwal01/Tribute-Page---Virat-Kohli/README.md

 # Virat Kohli - Tribute Page

 This is a responsive Tribute Page dedicated to  —  Virat Kohli, the greatest cricketer of all time🔥.
-It Showcases his journey, record-breaking achievements, and lasting impact on Indian cricket.
+<br>It Showcases his journey, record-breaking achievements, and lasting impact on Indian cricket.
 <br>
 <br>